mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 And the room bellowed in unison, "For Ara!"

-He gestured with his hand in a twirling motion and they returned to their work, looking back at Melna to ensure she saw that he was in control.
+He gestured with his hand in a twirling motion and they returned to their work, glancing back at Melna to ensure she saw that he was in control.

+Fajro lifted the microphone to his mouth again and the operators frantically prepared their notes.

 <!-- left off -->